mina37/assignment_x/Writen_Questions.md

 ## BN: 33846
 -
-**1. What does a derived class inherit from a base class?** it iherites all its properties and methods, except for the overridden methods
+**1. What does a derived class inherit from a base class?** it iherites all its properties and methods, except for the overridden methods and except all the private members

 **2. What doesn’t a derived class inherit from a base class?** all the overridden methods as well as the constructors